Get insider access

 Dell S2722QC

 The Dell S2722QC and the Dell U2723QE are both good overall 4k monitors.
-Picture quality is similar between both, except the U2723QE has much better out-of-the-box accuracy, higher contrast, and displays a wider range of colors in HDR.
+The picture quality is similar between both, except the U2723QE has much better out-of-the-box accuracy and higher contrast and displays a wider range of colors in HDR.
 The U2723QE also has more inputs, like a DisplayPort output that you can use for daisy chaining and multiple USB-C ports.
 However, the S2722QC has much better reflection handling, making it a better choice for well-lit rooms, and it's slightly more versatile for gaming because it supports VRR.

 Apple Studio Display